September 2024

 A Time for Our Own ME-BYO(未病)

 ME-BYO(未病)is a Japanese concept that looks at health as a continuum and applies to all conditions between being “healthy” and “sick.”
 It’s a philosophy that we experienced and learned about during our trip.
-Today, Saturday, June 14, 2024, we traveled from Yokohama Station, where we mainly stayed in Japan, to the Hakone Yamoto Tenseien Hotel in the Fuji-Hakone-Izu Park.
-After a long educational week, meeting with the Governor of Kanagawa, visiting various universities, health systems, and long-term care facilities, and participating in numerous seminars and research presentations, the course faculty did not overlook the importance of giving students time for reflection, fun, and rejuvenation.
-We had to walk up the hill for 10 minutes to get to the hotel—what a lovely exercise!
+On Saturday, June 14, 2024, we traveled from Yokohama Station, where we mainly stayed in Japan, to the Hakone Yamoto Tenseien Hotel in the Fuji-Hakone-Izu Park.
+After a long educational week, meeting with the governor of Kanagawa; visiting various universities, health systems, and long-term care facilities; and participating in numerous seminars and research presentations, the course faculty did not overlook the importance of giving students time for reflection, fun, and rejuvenation.
+We had to walk up the hill for 10 minutes to get to the hotel — what a lovely exercise!

 This trip to Hakone has opened my eyes to the beauty of nature, the richness of Japanese culture, and the importance of maintaining a healthy balance in life.
 Of the many lessons I learned today, one is sharing one another’s burdens and supporting each other’s ME-BYOs.
 Sharing the burden seems to be a very vivid concept in Japanese culture, where people care and bow to each other in respect, admiration, and appreciation.
 The insights into ME-BYO have enlightened me and enriched my understanding of the Japanese approach to health and wellness for all, particularly older adults.